Syria ceasefire deal reached between regime and rebels, Russia says

 - Regime and opposition agree to enter peace talks, Putin says

-Istanbul, Turkey (CNN)The Syrian government and opposition rebels have agreed terms for a ceasefire in the country's long-running civil war, Vladimir Putin announced.
+Istanbul (CNN)The Syrian government and opposition rebels have agreed to terms for a ceasefire in the country's long-running civil war, Russian President Vladimir Putin announced Thursday.

-According to Russian state media TASS, Putin said that the two sides had also agreed to enter peace talks to end the conflict that has raged for nearly six years.
+According to Russian state media TASS, Putin said the two sides had also agreed to enter peace talks to end the conflict that has raged for nearly six years.

-The general command of Syria's military and the Armed Forces said their operations would come to a complete halt from midnight, state-run news agency SANA reported.
+The general command of Syria's military and the Armed Forces said their operations would come to a complete halt beginning Friday night at midnight, state-run news agency SANA reported.

 Turkish Foreign Minister Mevlut Cavusoglu said earlier that Russia and Turkey would be guarantors to the agreement.

-Groups considered as terrorist organizations by the UN Security Council would be excluded from the agreement, the Turkish Ministry of Foreign Affairs said.
+Groups considered as terrorist organizations by the UN Security Council, such as ISIS, would be excluded from the agreement, the Turkish Ministry of Foreign Affairs said.

 Fragile agreement